RaghvendraGarg/Akka-Wrapper/README.md

 Project aims at creating a wrapper on top of Akka which abstracts out the actor creation, Also provides a much simpler way to configure akka actors in chained fashion to perform a number of pipelined tasks.
-Similar to a spring batch where you could just configure a Steps to form a Job, but with Akka Wrapper user gets the benefit of parrallelising each step unlike spring batch's complex way of running parallel steps.
+Similar to a spring batch where you could just configure steps to form a Job, but with Akka Wrapper user gets the benefit of parrallelising each step unlike spring batch's complex way of running parallel steps.
 Actors can be chained together forming a Job which can be executed using JobIntiatorActor.
 Also this Api works best when a single message is flowing through the chain.
 But for some use cases if a bunch of messages has to processed for e.g. for a service call you want to combine multiple request into one, for that Accumulator can be used and later once the job is done again the whole bunch can be converted into individual messages using a Splitter.

 **Important Components:**